Formula 1000 for determining distance. Application of the “thousandth” formula in shooting practice. Visibility of objects at different distances

 Oblique - from 30° to 60° (120° - 150°).

-The speed of the target is determined visually by eye according to external signs and the method of movement of the target.
-It is considered to be:
+The target's speed of movement is determined visually by eye external signs and the way the target moves.
+It is generally accepted:

-The speed of the running target - 2 - 3 m / s;
+The speed of a running target is 2 - 3 m/s;

-Equipment afloat when forcing a water barrier - 6 - 8 km / h.
+Equipment afloat when crossing a water obstacle - 6 - 8 km/h.

-3. Purpose, performance characteristics, general arrangement, procedure for incomplete disassembly and assembly after incomplete disassembly of the PM 9mm Makarov pistol (PM)
+3. Purpose, performance characteristics, general device, order incomplete disassembly and assemblies after partial disassembly of the PM 9 mm MAKAROV PISTOL (PM)

-The 9mm Makarov pistol (Fig. 5.1) is a personal offensive and defensive weapon designed to engage the enemy at short distances.
+The 9-mm Makarov pistol (Fig. 5.1) is a personal weapon of attack and defense, designed to defeat the enemy at short distances.

 Rice.
 5.1.
-General view of the 9mm Makarov pistol
+General form 9 mm Makarov pistol

-Application of the "thousandth" formula in shooting practice
+Application of the thousandths formula in shooting practice

-To determine firing distances using the “thousandth” formula, it is necessary to know exactly in advance the width or height of the object (target) to which the distance is determined, determine the angular magnitude of this object in thousandths using the available optical instruments, and then calculate the distance using the formula, where:
+To determine firing distances using the “thousandths” formula, it is necessary to know exactly in advance the width or height of the object (target) to which the distance is being determined, determine the angular value of this object in thousandths using available optical instruments, and then calculate the distance using the formula, where:

-D - distance to the object in meters;
+D is the distance to the object in meters;

-Y is the angle at which the object is seen in thousandths;
+Y is the angle at which the object is visible in thousandths;

-B is the metric (i.e. in meters) known width or height of the target.
+B is the metric (that is, in meters) known width or height of the target.

-1000 is a constant unchanging mathematical value that is always present in this formula.
+1000 - constant, unchangeable mathematical quantity, always present in this formula.

-Determining the distance in this way, you need to know or imagine the linear dimensions of the target, its width or height.
-Linear data (dimensions) of objects and targets (in meters) in infantry combined arms practice are as follows.
+When determining distance in this way, you need to know or imagine linear dimensions target, its width or height.
+The linear data (sizes) of objects and targets (in meters) in infantry combined arms practice are accepted as follows.

 Height, m